SC officially files lawsuit against Corps over lock and dam plan

 "The action filed in Federal District Court today seeks to protect the rule of law and the integrity of South Carolina’s environment and permitting process from the capricious decision of an overzealous federal agency that ignores the State and harms its citizens," Wilson said in a statement.

-The legal move comes after the Corps decided on tearing down the lock and dam and replacing it with a rock weir.
+comes after the Corps decided on tearing down the lock and dam and replacing it with a rock weir.

 The Corps thinks under the WIIN Act of 2016, Congress says they should remove the dam and build a fish passage.
 But local, state and federal officials on both sides of the river say that same law requires any plan the Corps chooses to maintain the pool.